Visit Manitoulin Island, Canada

 The island attracts not only summer sailors, fishermen and water sports enthusiasts but also archaeologists who have discovered a 10,000 year old Paleo-Indian site.
 At any time of year the ‘Cup and Saucer’ walking trail provides spectacular views over the island.

-Suggested Manitoulin Island itinerary
+Suggested itineraries featuring Manitoulin Island

 This sample itinerary will give you an idea of what is possible when you travel in Manitoulin Island, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.